 National Hospice Palliative Care Week

-Palliative Care is For You
+Palliative Care Everywhere

-Next National Hospice Palliative Care Week | May 4 -10, 2025
+Next National Hospice Palliative Care Week | May 3 -9, 2026

 About the Theme

-What is Palliative Care
+What is Palliative Care?

 When Should I think about Palliative Care?

-Where Can I find Palliative Care
+Where Can I find Palliative Care?

 Nurse helping elderly patient